 The video game industry covers multiple sectors and is currently experiencing a move away from physical games towards digital software.
 Advances in technology and streaming now allow users to download games rather than visiting retailers.
-Video game publishers are expanding their direct-to-consumer channels, with mobile gaming current growth leader, and eSports and virtual reality gaining momentum as the next big sectors.
-This is the business focus for FMCL.
+Video game publishers are expanding their direct-to-consumer channels with mobile gaming, the current growth leader, and eSports and virtual reality gaining momentum as the next big sectors.

-In June 2018, FMCL temporarily paused its publishing and operating plans for existing games and other projects.
-The Company's board of directors decided to re-focus the Company's resources into the new business opportunities in China, particularly the mobile data business.
+In June 2018, we temporarily paused its publishing and operating plans for existing games, and the Company's board of directors decided to re-focus the company's resources into new business opportunities in China, particularly the mobile phone payment and data business.